Thursday, April 30, 2026

 Spark Connect vs RDD: Understanding Modern Spark Architecture

-TL;DR: Spark Connect represents a shift toward remote, DataFrame-centric development, leaving behind the low-level RDD API.
+TL;DR: Spark Connect represents a shift toward remote, DataFrame-centric development, moving away from the low-level RDD API for client-side code.
 Here's what that means for your data pipelines.

 The Evolution of Spark APIs